macster110/PAMGuard_DeepLearningSegmenter/deep_learning_help.md

 The deep learning module can be re-run on _detector_ data (e.g. click or clip detections) in PAMGuard _viewer_ mode.Detections can be reclassified by selecting the _Settings > Raw Deep Learning Classifier > Reclassify detections_.
 Select the data range in the reprocessing dialog e.g. Loaded Data and select _Start_.
 Detections without a deep leanring annotation will have one added and detections with an exisiting annotation will have it overwritten.

 ## Viewing and exporting results
-Output from the deep learning module can be view in PAMGuard viewer mode, or extracted from binary files using MATLAB or R.
+Output from the deep learning module can be viewed in PAMGuard viewer mode, or extracted from binary files using MATLAB or R.

 ### PAMGuard viewer mode
+Detections form continous raw data are shown in the datagram in the same way as all data streams in PAMGuard.
+The Time base display FX is best way to view the data outputs from the deep learning algorithm.